-16. For each vertical, record the number of the measurement on the Control Display Unit, the distance to shore and water depth in the field chart.
+16. For each vertical, record the number of the measurement on the Control Display Unit, the distance to shore, measurement depth and total water depth in the field chart.
 Please note if there is ice or snow on the riverbed.